Gerald Recktenwald's Teaching Page

 Staying Calm

-Here's a list of tips for staying calm during a test that I borrowed and adapted
+Here's a list of tips adapted from a

 - Prepare well in advance.